awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func updateProduct(input: UpdateProductInput, completion: @escaping (ClientRuntime.SdkResult<UpdateProductOutputResponse, UpdateProductOutputError>) -> Void)
 ```

-### updateProvisionedProduct(input:​completion:​)
+### updateProvisionedProduct(input:completion:)

 Requests updates to the configuration of the specified provisioned product.
 If there are tags associated with the object, they cannot be updated or added.
-Depending on the specific updates requested, this operation can update with no
-interruption, with some interruption, or replace the provisioned product entirely.
-You can check the status of this request using DescribeRecord.
+Depending on the specific updates requested, this operation can update with no interruption, with some interruption, or replace the provisioned product entirely.
+You can check the status of this request using \[DescribeRecord\].

 ``` swift
 func updateProvisionedProduct(input: UpdateProvisionedProductInput, completion: @escaping (ClientRuntime.SdkResult<UpdateProvisionedProductOutputResponse, UpdateProvisionedProductOutputError>) -> Void)
 ```

-### updateProvisionedProductProperties(input:​completion:​)
+### updateProvisionedProductProperties(input:completion:)

 Requests updates to the properties of the specified provisioned product.